 An informational interview can be initiated by calling, writing, or emailing the person with whom you would like to speak.
 If you contact someone by telephone, be certain to leave a clear and concise message about what you would like to discuss.
 If you do not receive a response within a reasonable amount of time, you may wish to follow up with an email outlining your request.

 Social networking tools like LinkedIn can be a great way to renew connections with your network and learn about their current activities.
 As you begin talking to these people, you will gradually find people who can put you in contact with others and build your network.
-If you would like to build, to build new relationships in particular areas,
+If you would like to build new relationships in particular areas, try these strategies:

 - Start by asking people you know if they know people in your field of interest.